CyVerse-learning-materials/foss/docs/talk_to_computer.md

 ## The Command Line Interface

-When using a computer, it is normal to use a keyboard and mouse to navigate a cursor across the screen or simply tap on the screens of our smart phones or tablets.
+When using a computer, it is typical to use a keyboard and mouse to navigate a cursor across the screen or simply tap on the screens of our smart phones or tablets.
 Both of these methods make use of the Graphical User Interface (GUI) and have become central to the way we interact with computers.
 GUIs make computers so easy to use!

 However, for a more direct and powerful way to instruct your computer, you should learn to use the **Command Line Interface (CLI)**.
-CLIs are found throughout all operating systems (Windows, MacOS, Linux) though they migh have different commands and syntax.
+CLIs are found throughout all operating systems (Windows, MacOS, Linux) though they might have different commands and syntax.

 For this FOSS lesson on CLI, we will focus on the Unix CLI which is present in MacOS and all Linux operating systems.